Saksham-Agarwal/erc-mini_project-/README.md

-i had no idea the readme text looks so below at the large of the screen
+i had no idea the readme text looks so big below at the large of the screen